BlueByteSystemsInc/PDMShell/src/DUMP.md

 dump -filePath "$release_script_$yyyy_$mm_$dd_$guid.txt"
 ```
 ## REMARKS:

 - To make sure your logs are always unique, use `$guid` or the date/time place holders.
 You can get more information about these place holders [here](/src/EVAL.html).

+- If you start PDMShell as a Windows administrator with the `-winlog` or `/winlog` parameter, PDMShell will create logs in the Windows event viewer.